lhinderberger/libvtp/doc/vtp-v1-spec.md

 in [PattersonHennessy2018](#PattersonHennessy2018).

 A VTP Binary file is a stream of VTP Instruction Words, with each instruction word having a size of 32 bits.

-For the avoidance of doubt, treat each word as a single binary number, equivalent to a multi-byte little-endian number.
+When writing to / reading from byte streams, VTP Instruction Words are to be treated as big endian.

 Each instruction word begins with a 4 bit instruction code, which in turn determines the instruction format used.